deroki/NewGame/readme.md

 - [X] The project demonstrates an understanding of C++ functions and control structures
 - [ ] The project reads data from a file and process the data, or the program writes data to a file
 - [X] The project accepts user input and processes the input
-    * In the begginin it ask you for the number of walkers you would face in the simulation
+    * In the beginning it ask you for the number of walkers you would face in the simulation

 ### 4. Object Oriented Programming